July 10, 2022

 College visits are a great way to learn about a campus and for students to demonstrate their interest in a college.
 As a personal goal, we recommend visiting 10 colleges and, to keep your options open, picking seven of the total to apply to.
 We recommend organizing these visits early so families aren’t rushing around different campuses during application season.

-We are happy to guide you through identifying and touring colleges you and your family might be interested in.
-Schedule a free consultation with us today by finding your closest location!
+The experienced team of college counselors here at Class 101 are always happy to guide you through identifying and touring colleges you and your family might be interested in.
+Schedule a free consultation with us today by finding your closest location or feel free to contact us if you have more questions.
+We also offer assistance in other key steps of the college application process, such as building your college resume or helping you nail the SAT or ACT.

 Read More >